About Us

 The mission of the Office of the Chaplaincy is to inspire generous faith and engage the heart of the University.

-The office, which is located in the Wilton Center between Cannon Memorial Chapel and Tyler Hanes Commons, consists of five full-time staff members, two part-time staff members, and 14 affiliated campus ministers.
+The office, which is located in the Wilton Center between Cannon Memorial Chapel and Tyler Hanes Commons, consists of six full-time staff members, three part-time staff members, and 14 affiliated campus ministers.
 Together, we focus on five strategic goals to advance our mission:

-• Create structures of inclusion for the diversity of faith traditions present on campus
+- Create and sustain frameworks for the many faith and spiritual traditions present on campus